Instawork/hyperview/docs/guide_demo_app_contribution.md

 <img src="/img/options_example.png" width="300" />

-For screens with single demonstration, `index.xml.njk` to include the logic.
+For screens with a single demonstration, use `index.xml.njk` to include the logic.

-For screens with multiple demonstrations, each demonstration to be added through a separate file.
-The root `index.xml.njk` of the example to include styles and index file inside each demonstration folder.
+For screens with multiple demonstrations, each demonstration should be added through a separate file.
+The root `index.xml.njk` of the example styles include styles and an index file inside each demonstration folder.
 Any style common to multiple demonstrations of an example can be included in the example’s `index.xml.njk`.
 For example:

 ```sh
 options/